eternalminerals/failed-experiments/README.md

 -Qihan/Harry Zhang

-I remember them lightly shocking my penis head even before the medical leeches and jail when they forced a social situation with me and a white girl, unnatural racemixing agenda, it felt good, the shock, bc it was light, and had distance/circumference
+I remember them lightly shocking my penis head even before the medical leeches and jail when they forced a social situation with me and a white girl, unnatural racemixing agenda, it felt good, the shock, bc it was light, narrow/thin and had distance/circumference, but that also means they put these sexual implants on my body without my consent, making me feel not even entitled to my own physical body, like an animal